What a time to be alive — and in a material world, no less?

 Art: Lee Tribe

 Have you always kinda wanted a personal pocket astrologer?
 You probably still can’t have that, but you can get something close in your inbox.
-Check out the subscriptions we offer if you’d like to be super informed about the transits affecting your chart.
+Check out your personal horoscope if you’d like to be super informed about the transits affecting your chart.